sudo-su-ayan-ali/projects/ReadMe.md

 Feel free to fork this repository and submit pull requests.
 Suggestions and improvements are always welcome!

 📜 License
 This repository does not currently have a license.
-Please contact the me for usage permissions.
+Please contact to me for usage permissions.

 yaml
 Copy